GAS6

-Growth arrest – specific 6, also known as GAS6, is a human gene coding for the GAS6 protein.
+Growth arrest – specific 6, also known as GAS6, is both a human gene and the protein it codes for.
 It is similar to the Protein S with the same domain organization and 43% amino acid identity.
 It was originally found as a gene upregulated by growth arrested fibroblasts.

 Function

 Gas6 is a gamma-carboxyglutamic acid (Gla) domain-containing protein thought to be involved in the stimulation of cell proliferation.

 Interactions

 Gas6 has been shown to interact with AXL receptor tyrosine kinase, MerTK and TYRO3.